Parity-Dollar/ParityBlockchainDollar/README.md

 ## How the XDL Works

-The XDL Currency works around borderless around the world that deposit and withdrawal XDL currency.
+The XDL Currency is borderless around the world that deposit and withdrawal XDL currency.
 The smart contract has a $10K KYC/AML limit per transaction.
 Anyone (hedge funds, traders, etc.) who wants to facilitate an amount larger than $10K in one trench can contact the XDL team for more details.

 ![image](https://github.com/Parity-Dollar/ParityBlockchainDollar/blob/master/images/XDL%20X%20V1.png)